dont-fund-this/jam/.considerate.thirds/good.md

 so are you

 how about the frog and scorpion? spoiler & plot twists,
 i am both of them later in that series so are you

-oooo or the one about almost anything spoiler & plot twists,
-i am both of them later in that series so are you